TomiKalejaiye/IDD-Fa18-Lab1/README.md

      function rather than the digitalWrite() function.
 We then have to gradually increase the duty cycle value for                  analogWrite().

 **b.
 What is analogWrite()?
 How is that different than digitalWrite()?**
-     analogWrite() rapidly outputs high and low digital signals at duty cycles between 0 and 255 to mimic and analog voltage        output. digitalWrite() simply outputs a high or low signal.
+     analogWrite() rapidly outputs high and low digital signals at duty cycles between 0 and 255 to mimic and analog voltage        output.
+This is known as a pulse modulated width or PWM. digitalWrite() simply outputs a high or low signal.

 ## Part F. FRANKENLIGHT!!!